Want to talk to us?

 Step 2: The Initiator should complete, sign, and submit the UMB MoU Request Form to CGE.
 CGE will respond to Initiator with the next steps and/or request additional information.

-Step 3: CGE will share the completed UMB MoU Request Form with UMB’s Export Officer who will review the request giving consideration to country sanctions, restricted/prohibited parties, and other potential export concerns.
-Review comments are provided to the Initiator (copy to CGE) and entered in the MoU Request Form.
-The Initiator must respond to all review comments to the satisfaction of UMB’s Export Officer before CGE submits the MoU Request Form for approval.
-Responsibility to monitor the progress of the MoU Request Form through the Export Officer review rests with CGE.
+Step 3: CGE will share the completed UMB MoU Request Form with UMB’s Export Officer, who will review the request giving consideration to country sanctions, restricted/prohibited parties, and other potential export concerns.

 Step 4: CGE routes the MoU Request Form for required approvals.

 Step 7: CGE routes finalized MoU or agreement to the UMB President or designee for signature.
-The Initiator sends a partially executed agreement to the partner for the partner institution's signature.
-Upon signature by the partner, the fully executed agreement is provided to University Counsel and CGE.
+CGE will maintain a copy and add the MOU to the Global Hub.

 Although not necessary, signing an MoU can be a collaborative and ceremonial event with leaders from two institutions signing the document at the same time together or virtually.
 The leaders and program directors often share brief comments about the importance of the MoU and hopes for future collaboration.
 See an example here of a UMB MoU signing with the University of Costa Rica.